Never Let Me Go (2010 film): Plot

-A medical breakthrough in 1952 has permitted the human lifespan to be extended beyond 100 years.
-In 1978, the young Kathy H, along with her friends Tommy and Ruth, spend their childhood at a boarding school named Hailsham.
-The students are encouraged to create artwork, and their best work gets into The Gallery run by a mysterious woman known only as Madame.
-One day, a new teacher, Miss Lucy, quietly informs the students of their fate: they are destined to be organ donors and will die, or "complete", in their early adulthood.
-Shortly afterward she is fired by the headmistress, Miss Emily, for sharing this revelation with the children.
-As time passes, Kathy falls in love with Tommy, but Ruth and Tommy begin a relationship and stay together throughout the rest of their time at Hailsham.
+A medical breakthrough has extended the human lifespan beyond 100 years.
+In 1978, the young Kathy H, along with her friends Tommy D and Ruth C, spent their childhood at Hailsham, a traditional boarding school.
+The teachers, called guardians, encourage students to be health-conscious and create artwork, the best of which is accepted into The Gallery run by the mysterious Madame.
+They have little other contact with the world beyond the school's fences.
+Miss Lucy, a perceptive new guardian, tells her class that they exist to be organ donors and are destined to die, or complete, early in their adulthoods; she is quickly fired by the headmistress, Miss Emily.
+As time passes, Kathy grows attracted to Tommy, but Ruth wins him for herself despite having engaged in his teasing.